-Mintegral's Ad Platform now Available on ironSource's Mediation Platform
+Mintegral's Ad Platform now available on ironSource's mediation platform

-COLOGNE, Germany, Aug.
-20, 2019 /PRNewswire/ -- The programmatic and interactive advertising platform Mintegral announced today the integration of its SDK into ironSource's ad mediation platform, with the aim of helping global publishers and developers monetize their mobile apps through Mintegral's Ad Platform on a large scale, especially within the APAC region.
+BEIJING and TEL AVIV, Israel, Aug.
+21, 2019announced today the integration of its SDK into ironSource's ad mediation platform, with the aim of helping global publishers and developers monetize their mobile apps through Mintegral's Ad Platform on a large scale, especially within the APAC region.

 Once publishers and developers have integrated with Mintegral's SDK through the ironSource mediation platform, they will gain access to Mintegral's high-quality demand-side resources as well as be able to sell their inventory to the highest bidder in order to generate increased revenues in China and the APAC market.
 Advertisers working with Mintegral will benefit from more traffic and more impressions from the ironSource side, giving them more bidding opportunities.